-The combination treatment includes a drug called enzalutamide and a drug called AZD5363.
+The combination treatment includes a drug called enzalutamide (which you have already been taking) and a drug called AZD5363.

-Enzalutamide
+• Enzalutamide

 Enzalutamide is a newly approved (licensed) drug for the treatment of men with advanced prostate cancer who have already received treatment with docetaxel chemotherapy.
-It comes in capsule form and is taken once per day.
+It